 In this guide we’ll take you through the current set of iOS 12 beta problems.
 The latest iOS 12 beta has a long list of issues and every upcoming beta will have its own collection of bugs and problems.

 We’ll also provide a variety of resources for those of you struggling on iOS 12 beta.
 Remember, if the beta starts causing problems on your phone or tablet, you aren’t stuck.
-You can get off the iOS 12 beta onto a stable version of iOS 11 whenever you want.
+You can get off the beta onto a stable version of iOS 11 whenever you want.

 iOS 12 Beta Problems